johnpapa/cloud-coding-with-codespaces/README.md

 ## Demo Story

+Just One More Change ...
 It's a familiar story ...

 You just received an urgent request from your project stakeholders to fix the web app.
 You need to jump directly into the project and correct a mistake where the site is selling a bag of a 1000 lemons when it's only supposed to be 10 per bag!